Written by Craig Fearn

 Founder & Strategic Advisor

-đ Part of Complete Guide
+📚 Part of Complete Guide

-SEO Fundamentals: The Complete Guide for UK Small Businesses (2026)
+SEO Fundamentals: UK Small Biz Guide

-View the complete guide â
+View the complete guide

-You don't need to overhaul everything to improve your SEO.
+You do not need to overhaul everything to improve your SEO.
 Most websites have obvious issues that, once fixed, deliver noticeable results.
-Here are 12 practical steps you can takeâstarting with the changes that typically make the biggest difference.
+Here are 12 practical steps ordered by impact—starting with the changes that typically make the biggest difference.

 1. Fix Your Page Speed Issues